Walhain: Sports

 Walhain has two successful national division sport teams:

 Firstly, they have a semi-professional football club, RFC Wallonia Walhain CG playing in the Promotion D, which is the 4th tier of Belgian football league.
-They unfortunately couldn't avoid relegation in 2007 after more than 10 years in the third division.
+They could not avoid relegation in 2007, after more than 10 years in the third division.

 They also have a good volleyball club, with both women's and men's teams playing in the second national division (the first division in Belgium being professional).